National Heartworm Prevention Month

 Diabetes Mellitus Part 2

-Diabetes Mellitus : Part 2 How do I know the treatment is working?
+How do I know the treatment is working?
 After the initial diagnosis, you will be asked to have a blood glucose curve done on your pet.
 Traditionally, this meant that your pet would be at the clinic for most of the day.
-Blood glucose would be checked throughout the day…
+Blood glucose would be checked throughout the day to see how they are…

 Read More